⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 Asking preserves flexibility.

-If an officer orders a search, they must justify it.
+If an officer orders a search, they must defend that authority.

 If you consent, they do not.